 Aligning Your Work with What Truly Matters

-Before you can start juggling priorities, you need to know which balls are made of glass.
-Without that clarity, every task feels urgent and you end up deciding based on who shouted the loudest.
-The single most effective way to cut through the noise is to tie day-to-day work directly to the bigger picture—what the company is actually trying to accomplish.
+Before you can start juggling priorities, you need clarity.
+Without it, every task feels urgent and you end up reacting to whoever shouted the loudest.
+The single most effective way to cut through the noise is to tie daily work directly to the bigger picture—what the company is actually trying to accomplish.

 This isn’t about memorizing the mission statement.
 It’s about building a practical compass you can use every day.
 That starts by getting crystal clear on the metrics leadership uses to measure success.